Avanigaikwad/Data-Extraction-and-Visualization-using-Python/README.md

 **Conclusion:**

-The project demonstrated the practical use of Python for data extraction and visualization.
-Successfully extracted stock and revenue data from multiple sources using web scraping and the **'yfinance'** library.
-Additionally, visualized this data using **'plotly'**, providing clear insights into the historical performance of the selected stocks.

-This project highlights the power of Python in automating data extraction and creating dynamic visualizations, which are essential skills for data analysis and data science professionals.
+The project effectively demonstrated the use of Python for automating data extraction and creating dynamic visualizations.
+By combining web scraping techniques with financial data analysis using **'yfinance'** and interactive plotting with **'plotly'**, we provided insightful visualizations of stock performance and revenue trends for major companies.
+This project showcases essential skills for data analysis and data science professionals, emphasizing the practical applications of Python in real-world data analysis scenarios.

 # 🎖️ Certificates
 ![certificate](https://github.com/Avanigaikwad/Data-Extraction-and-Visualization-using-Python/assets/125494847/97397e6d-8bb5-459f-af57-d08e49b60f39)